Iris-WQP/wasm_cpu_flow/README.md

 ### run flow:

-iverilog is better than verilator at this point
+iverilog version is better at this point:

 ```bash
 make iverilog
 ```

-verilator version has some problem
+verilator version has some problem:

 ``` bash
 make
 cd obj_dir